DISPATCHES FROM EXOTIC LANDS

 Evening game drives occur whenever vehicle access is possible.
 They provide an opportunity to spot game over a wider area and generally offer better positioning for photography.
 A short lens is recommended whilst walking for ease of carrying and landscape shots.
 Game drives are the time to capture your carefully constructed wildlife shots on a long lens.

-Finally reaching Tsavo East gate, the walk comes to an end and the group heads to the coast for a well deserved cocktail and a swim in the Indian Ocean!
+Finally reaching Tsavo East gate, the walk comes to an end and the group heads to the coast for a well-deserved cocktail and a swim in the Indian Ocean!